Slow Cooker Honey-Glazed Ham

 Cook4 hours to 5 hours

 My father in-law is not a big fan of turkey.
-Honestly, I can relate.
 So about five years ago, we started adding a bone-in-ham to the family Thanksgiving menu.
 But each year I am the host and cook, and so I would run into a problem: After making the turkey, how do I season and heat a full ham while all the side dishes are hogging the oven space?
-Fortunately I settled on a solution: Put the ham in a Crock Pot!
+Fortunately I settled on a solution: Put the ham in a slow cooker!

 Since most holiday hams come pre-cooked, all I have to do is load it into the slow cooker in the morning.
 As another bonus?
-After it’s been slow-cooked, the crock can be set to warm, so the ham stays moist while we wait.
+After it’s been slow-cooked, the slow cooker is set to warm, so the ham stays moist while we wait.
 (There’s always at least one in-law who is late.)
-And ever since mastering the technique for Thanksgiving, I make my Easter ham in the slow cooker, too.
+And ever since mastering the technique for Thanksgiving, I make my Christmas ham and Easter ham in the slow cooker, too.

 What About the Glaze Packet?